hubregtsejoost/local-storage-task-app/README.md

 cd notes-app
 ```

-3. Open `index.html` in your web browser or use a local server to run the application.
+3. Open `index.html` in your browser or use a local server to run the application.

 ## Usage